jpablo/haskell-scala-js/src/main/tut/0-installation.md

 Again you can copy/paste most of the examples into the Ammonite REPL.

 It's worth mentioning that you can get a lot of mileage with just Ammonite, specially for quick and dirty scripts.

+## Trying out Scala on the Browser {#browser}

+If you just want to try Scala in the browser without having to install anything then you can use
+<a href="https://scastie.scala-lang.org/" target="_blank">Scastie</a>.

+You can copy / paste most of the examples.

 ## Editor Support {#editor}